Soroka, Riley lead Braves past deGrom and skidding Mets, 6-2

 Braves: RHP Kevin Gausman (plantar fasciitis) is scheduled to pitch to OF Ender Inciarte (lumbar strain) in a simulated game Sunday at the team’s complex in Florida. … SS Dansby Swanson was rested until entering for defense in the eighth.

-Mets: Right-handed reliever Jeurys Familia (shoulder) tossed 1 1/3 hitless innings with two strikeouts in a rehab appearance with Class A Brooklyn.
-He threw 10 of 13 pitches for strikes.
+Mets: Right-handed reliever Jeurys Familia (shoulder) tossed 1 1/3 perfect innings with two strikeouts in a rehab appearance for Class A Brooklyn.

 WELCOME ABOARD

 New York signed third-round draft pick Matt Allan, who received a $2.5 million bonus.
-The right-hander from Seminole High School in Florida was rated a middle-of-the-first-round talent but lasted until the 89th overall selection.
-To save enough money from their draft-pool allotment to sign him, the Mets chose seven consecutive college seniors after grabbing Allen.
+The right-hander from Seminole High School in Florida was rated a top-20 talent but lasted until the 89th selection.

-Represented by agent Scott Boras, the 18-year-old pitcher was introduced to media members at Citi Field on Friday afternoon.
-He passed up a college commitment to Florida to begin his professional career with the Mets.
-He will report to the club’s complex in Port St. Lucie, Florida, and start in the rookie-level Gulf Coast League.

 UP NEXT